chiragbharadwaj/site/about/index.md

 in case you were a linguistics enthusiast.
 (I sure am.)

 The ethnic origins of my name are from the greater Indian subcontinent\*.
-In particular, *Chirag* is from an Indo-ethnic word that means "light or to enlighten", and *Bharadwaj* is a family name—after [Bharadwaja][], a great ancient Indian sage.
+In particular, *Chirag* is from an Indo-centric word that means "light or to enlighten", and *Bharadwaj* is a family name—after [Bharadwaja][], a great ancient Indian sage.
 Supposedly, I am part of a family that can trace their lineage back to this sage across many generations.
 My parents gave me the first name that I have